DaViD0880js/PZ-OpenAndEat/README.md

 # Open and Eat

 A simple mod for [Project Zomboid](https://store.steampowered.com/app/108600/Project_Zomboid/) that allows you to open and eat canned food in one action.
+Available for download on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3370497379).

 ## Translations